-Here are some Camino de Santiago stats that are not normally displayed: they are displayed by months in order to understand the seasonality of the pilgrimage.
+Here are some statistics of the Camino de Santiago that are not normally displayed: they are displayed by months in order to understand the seasonality of the pilgrimage.
 You can explore them and perform your own analysis using the full screen mode.
-The last month available is: February 2021.
+I update the statistics a couple of times a month.

 These statistics for the Camino de Santiago show the two holy years in the historical series (2004 and 2010).
 Will the years 2021 and 2022 (both Holy Years) mean a recovery in pilgrimage data?